This post may contain paid links. See more info on my privacy page.

 Jump to:

-There is no more delicious way to serve corn than this!
-This is hands down my family’s favorite corn recipe and it is easy to see why!
-Elotes, also known as Mexican Street corn, are charred on the grill then bathed in a delicious creamy sauce and topped with cotija cheese.
-It is an amazing combination of flavors!
+Elotes, Mexican Street corn, or Esquites, are charred on the grill, then bathed in a delicious creamy sauce and topped with cotija cheese.
+It is a fantastic combination of flavors!

 The Mexican crema is rich and sweet.
-The spices give it a kick, and the cotija cheese is salty and crumbly.
-This creamy corn recipe also uses a squeeze of lime juice for a fresh zing.
+The spices kick things up, and the cotija cheese is salty and crumbly.
+This creamy corn recipe also uses a squeeze of lime juice for a fresh zing that is totally irresistible.

 - In a bowl, mix together the Mexican crema dressing ingredients.